On Commencement Day

 Commencement Day Schedule (Afternoon Ceremony)

-The Afternoon Graduation Ceremony for undergraduate students in the College of Health Sciences and all Master's and Doctoral students in all colleges, will be held on Saturday, May 17, 2014 at 2:30 p.m. at the Tsongas Center at UMass Lowell, 300 Martin Luther King Jr. Way, Lowell.
+The Afternoon Graduation Ceremony for students in the College of Engineering, College of Sciences, the Manning School of Business and students in Intercampus Programs, will be held on Saturday, May 16, 2015 at 2:30 p.m. at the Tsongas Center at UMass Lowell, 300 Martin Luther King Jr. Way, Lowell.

 - 2 p.m.
 Doors to the Tsongas Center will be open to ticket holders